C&ENVENG 4109 - Designing Water Resource Systems for Urban Environments

 This assessment breakdown is registered as an exemption to the University's Assessment for Coursework Programs Policy.
 The exemption is related to the Procedures clause(s): 1. a. i

 This course has a hurdle requirement.
 Meeting the specified hurdle criteria is a requirement for passing the course.

 Assessment Related RequirementsGroupwork

-This course includes group design projects.
+This course includes group research projects as part of a Small Group Discovery Experience.
 It will be undertaken in groups of 4, which are to be self-selected at the start of semester.
 The active participation component of this course requires peer assessment of group members and confirmation of the individual contributions made to the project.
 Further detail of the peer assessment will be available on MyUni.